jemin6/CIS322/src/README.txt

-	login_form.html - a template for the login page. logout.html - a template for the logout page. create_user.html - a template for creating username and password. create_user_id.html - a template shows the created username. dashboard.html - a template display the username of the currently logged in user.
+	login_form.html - a template for the login page. logout.html - a template for the logout page. create_user.html - a template for creating username and password. dashboard.html - a template display the username of the currently logged in user. check_id.html - a template check if the user id exist or not.